Ariadne musica: Connection with Johann Sebastian Bach

 Fischer might have learned the theme from Froberger.
-Additionally, Fischer's E-flat major fugue and Bach's G minor fugue from Book 1 share a similar structure concerning the use of countersubjects; the subject of Bach's fugue is a slightly modified version of Fischer's.
+Additionally, Fischer's E♭ major fugue and Bach's G minor fugue from Book 1 share a similar structure concerning the use of countersubjects; the subject of Bach's fugue is a slightly modified version of Fischer's.
 Both Bach's and Fischer's C major fugues are heavily based on stretto and their subjects are somewhat similar rhythmically.

 Recordings

 Ariadne musica is rarely performed or recorded, although individual preludes and fugues frequently appear on miscellaneous compilations of Baroque organ music.
 The following recordings feature at least one part of Ariadne musica (preludes and fugues or ricercars) in full: